nkrishnaswamy/nkrishnaswamy.github.io/_scraps/2020-introducing-signal-lab.md

 * How do the ways humans interact with the world shape how we communicate about it?
 * How can multimodality improve sample efficiency in machine learning?
 * What are the structural and analytic units of contextual models?
+* How can computational image processing and computational language processing best work together?

 ... then feel free to [get in touch](https://www.signallab.ai/contact)!
+Students of all levels are welcome, and women and underrepresented minorities are particularly encouraged to get involved.